raftaar1191/Charitable/readme.txt

 Easy.
 Just add `[campaigns]` into your page content.
 [Read more](https://www.wpcharitable.com/documentation/the-campaigns-shortcode?utm_source=readme&utm_medium=faq-tab&utm_content=campaigns-shortcode&utm_campaign=plugin-page-referrals).

+= How do I add a donation form to a page? =

+You can use the `[charitable_donation_form]` shortcode to embed a particular campaign's donation form on a page.
+[Read more](https://www.wpcharitable.com/documentation/add-your-donation-form-to-a-page/?utm_source=readme&utm_medium=faq-tab&utm_campaign=plugin-page-referrals)

+= Can I let donors pay the gateway processing fees? =

+Yes.
+Our Fee Relief extension adds support for this, with the option to set how fees are calculated for different payment gateways.
+[Read more](https://www.wpcharitable.com/extensions/charitable-fee-relief/?utm_source=readme&utm_medium=faq-tab&utm_campaign=plugin-page-referrals)

 = Does Charitable support recurring donations? =

 Yes.
 Recurring donations support is possible with our [Recurring Donations extension](https://www.wpcharitable.com/extensions/charitable-recurring-donations/?utm_source=readme&utm_medium=faq-tab&utm_campaign=recurring-donations).